Lars Lagerbäck: Sweden

 In 1990, Lagerbäck took a job with the Swedish Football Association.
 He began as a coach for the junior levels which included Freddie Ljungberg.
-He helped Tommy Svensson and Tord Grip with the Swedish national team.
+He helped Tommy Svensson and Tord Grip with the Sweden national team.

 In 1996, Lagerbäck took over the Sweden B national team, until 1997.
-In 1998, Tommy Söderberg chose him to be the assistant coach for the Swedish national team.
+In 1998, Tommy Söderberg chose him to be the assistant coach for the Sweden national team.
 In 2000, he was promoted to dual-coach, a responsibility he shared with Söderberg until 2004.
-Under their guidance, the Swedish national team qualified for UEFA Euro 2000 but was eliminated in the group stages.
+Under their guidance, the Sweden national team qualified for UEFA Euro 2000 but was eliminated in the group stages.

 In 2002, they led Sweden to the 2002 FIFA World Cup, where Sweden were drawn in the 'group of death', together with England, Argentina and Nigeria.
 Sweden won the group but subsequently lost against Senegal in the first knockout round.
 In 2004, Sweden qualified for their third straight championship.
 At UEFA Euro 2004, Sweden made it to the quarter-finals where they lost to the Netherlands.
-That same year, Tommy Söderberg left the Swedish national team to coach the U21 team.
+That same year, Tommy Söderberg left the Sweden national team to coach the Sweden U21 team.

 After the departure of Söderberg, Lagerbäck appointed Roland Andersson as assistant coach.
 In 2006, Lagerbäck took Sweden to their fourth consecutive championship, the first time in Swedish history.
 He led Sweden to the 2006 FIFA World Cup, losing against Germany 2–0 in the knockout stage.
 Under Lagerbäck, Sweden also qualified for UEFA Euro 2008, however they were eliminated in the group stage after losing 2–0 against Russia.
 The team's early dismissal from the tournament led sport columnists to ask Lagerbäck to be sacked.
 Despite this, he signed an extension, which kept him until the end of the 2010 FIFA World Cup campaign.
 After Sweden's unsuccessful qualification campaign, Lagerbäck resigned and was replaced by Erik Hamrén.

 Iceland

 On 4 October 2011, KSÍ's chief executive Geir Þorsteinsson reported that talks had begun over the appointment of Lagerbäck as the new manager of the Icelandic national team.
 The appointment was then confirmed ten days later.
 Under Lagerbäck, Iceland qualified for the play-off stage of the qualification tournament for the 2014 FIFA World Cup, but Croatia were the victors over two legs.
 Shortly thereafter Lagerbäck signed a new contract, this time as joint manager with his former Iceland assistant Heimir Hallgrímsson, who took over as sole manager with Lagerbäck's retirement following UEFA Euro 2016, where Iceland famously reached the quarter-finals, beating England in the last 16.
 They went out to France in the quarter-finals.
 Lagerbäck won 30 votes as a write-in candidate in the 2016 Icelandic presidential election.

+He was later (2020-2021) the technical advisor of the Iceland national football team.